RiDeag/Stilfuld/README.md

 * The 4chan logo in the top left works as the header-bar menu button and the text "4chan" opens the settings.

-* To open full-board list use the keybind ctrl + b.
+* "Ctrl+B" will toggle the board list into view by default.

+* For the Quick reply to work properly, you must have "Persistent QR" and "Auto Hide QR" enabled.

 * Open the Quick reply by pressing "i" close it by pressing esc.